-The Iwata-Medea Studio Series Power Jet Pro Double Piston Air Compressor thrives in its excellence and is the beast that can be tamed by beginners and professionals.
+The Iwata-Medea Studio Series Power Jet Pro Double Piston Air Compressor thrives in its excellence and is the beast that can be tamed by beginners and professionals in 2022.
 The powerful 1/6 HP induction motor makes your life a lot easier as it guarantees the long-life span of the unit.
 The motor is an oil-less piston one, meaning that you won’t be spending much on maintenance.
 It is suitable for all airbrushing tasks as the pressure it provides ranges up to 70 PSI.
 Another great feature is the two separate pressure regulators making it possible for two airbrushes to run independently.
 The unit comes with a 2-liter air tank reservoir which provides steady airflow and increases moisture separation.
 Suitable for all airbrushing applications.

 Our runner up model Grex AC1810-A 1/8 HP 115V Portable Piston Air Compressor is significantly cheaper than the Iwata-Medea compressor but has earned its place rightfully due to the 1/8 HP strong motor that contributes greatly to the long-life span.
 As our pick model, this one also has an oil-less piston design that eliminates maintenance costs.
 It features an integrated pressure gauge for easy reading and moisture trap that keeps the moisture out of the way.
 The compressor can be used by beginners but also demanding professionals as its pressure ranges up to 60 PSI.
 The design is compact, lightweight, and easy to carry around making it ideal for artists that travel or move around a lot.
 Made for all airbrushing jobs.
 Downsides: Minor things like not so perfect suction feet, or occasionally noise that some people would not even notice.